Biomarker for Systemic Chronic Inflammation

 Laboratory Analysis

-Your sample undergoes a detailed analysis to accurately measure
+Your sample undergoes a detailed laboratory analysis to accurately measure the concentration of suPAR present in the blood.

 Icon of a test tube inside a rounded square border, representing laboratory testing or scientific research.